mayaanne/foundations/sprint-5/js-minesweeper.md

 2. Save the file and reload the page in your browser.
 It should tell you to add a cells property.

 3. Add the property in your code, reload the page in the browser and see what the next message is.
 Keep repeating this cycle until you actually see a game board appear!

-    **Some tips:**
+Keep in mind:

     - You can make the board as large as 36 cells before the game will complain it's too large.
 We suggest 9 cells (three on each side) to begin with.